firmadyne/firmadyne/README.md

 11. The following scripts can be used to mount/unmount the filesystem of firmware `1`.
 Ensure that the emulated firmware is not running, and remember to unmount before performing any other operations.
    * `sudo ./scripts/mount.sh 1`
    * `sudo ./scripts/umount.sh 1`

+# FAQ
+## `run.sh` is not generated
+This is a common error that is encountered when the network configuration is unable to be inferred.
+Follow the checklist below to figure out the cause.

+1. `inferNetwork.sh`: Did this script find any network interfaces (e.g. `Interfaces: [br0, 192.168.0.1]`)?
+If so, this is a bug; please report it.
+Otherwise, continue below.
+2. `qemu.initial.serial.log`: Does this file end with `Unable to mount root fs on unknown-block(8,1)`?
+If so, the initial filesystem image was not generated correctly using `kpartx`.
+Try deleting the scratch directory corresponding to this firmware image, and restart at `makeImage.sh`.
+Otherwise, the initial emulation didn't produce any useful instrumentation.
+Try increasing the timeout in `inferNetwork.sh` from `60` to `120` and restarting at `inferNetwork.sh`.
+3. `qemu.initial.serial.log`: Did the `init` process crash, and is this preceded by a failed NVRAM operation (e.g. `nvram_get_buf: Unable to open key <foo>`)?
+If so, a new NVRAM entry may need to be manually added to `config.h` in `libnvram`, with the expected value.
+Otherwise, it is likely that a disassembler will be needed to figure out why the boot process failed.

 # Compiling from Source